alanna-hagedorn/portfolio/wyndham-book-api-doc.md

 ---

 ## Get all books
-`GET /v1/books` - Retrieves all the books listed in the Wyndham Book Club database.
+`GET /v1/books` - Retrieves all the books stored in the Wyndham Book Club database.

 ### Parameters
 None.